smbeiragh/sanam/README.md

 **Sanam, A minimal and flexible approach to developing maintainable & large scalable stylesheet.**

-Sanam is a Style Convection based on some of the best practices, methods, articles and current style guides.
+Sanam is a Style Convection based on some of the best practices, methods, articles and existing style guides.
 Sanam goal is to provide a set of conventions that lets programmers achieve following goals.

 1. clean well structured and transparent code
 2. highly reusable code